ruslylove/compro/lectures/lect-5.md

 ---

 ## Why Use Functions?
-Advantages (Part 1)
+Advantages

 * We are already familiar with using standard library functions like `printf`, `scanf`, `sqrt`, etc.
 * Creating our own functions offers significant benefits:
     * **Modularity:** Breaks down complex problems into smaller, manageable, independent units.
     * **Reusability:** Write a piece of code once (in a function) and call it multiple times from different parts of the program, avoiding repetition.
-    * **Readability:** Well-named functions make code easier to understand by describing *what* a block of code does rather than just *how* it does it.
-    * **Maintainability & Debugging:** Easier to test, debug, and update smaller, isolated functions than one large block of code.

----

-## Why Use Functions?
-Advantages (Part 2)

         * Imagine calculating the factorial $n!$ multiple times in a program.
 Instead of repeating the factorial calculation logic each time, we can write a single `factorial` function and call it whenever needed.
         * This principle of "Don't Repeat Yourself" (DRY) is fundamental to good software engineering.
+    * **Readability:** Well-named functions make code easier to understand by describing *what* a block of code does rather than just *how* it does it.
+    * **Maintainability & Debugging:** Easier to test, debug, and update smaller, isolated functions than one large block of code.

 ---